capaj/faktorio/readme.md

 4. fill in missing env vars in both files
 5. `pnpm dev`

+## How to generate new migrations

+1. `cd faktorio-api`
+2. `pnpm generate`

+## How to run migrations

+1. `cd faktorio-api`
+2. `pnpm migrate`

+Migration do not run on CI.
+They must be run manually for now.

 ## Project status

 There is already a free invoicing solution which does everything that faktorio does and much more here: https://www.fakturovac.cz/